 WHAT TO SERVE WITH PEACH BUCKLE

-Although this is a very delicious dessert on its own, the pleasure of eating it is magnified exponentially when you add something cold and creamy to top it with.
+Although this is a very delicious dessert on its own, the pleasure of eating it is magnified exponentially when you add something cold and creamy to top it with, like ice cream or gelato.
 We love to enjoy it with lightly sweetened whipped cream.
 If you add a touch of vanilla paste to the cream, there is no need to sweeten it.
 You can also serve it with a jug of cold cream to pour over top.
 Vanilla Ice Cream is extremely delicious served on top of the dessert.
 A warm custard sauce is also very nice in the winter months.

 - ½ cup butter, melted